smastrom/react-rating/README.md

 yarn dev
 ```

 Vite's [Library Mode](https://vitejs.dev/guide/build.html#library-mode) is used to bundle the package.
-To build the package just run:
+To build it just run:

 ```console
 yarn build
 ```

+:warning: In order to test with Playwright, Node.js version >= 14 is required.

 <br />